lhurt51/CC-CppCourse/README.md

 ## Rules for working on this App!
 * NEVER work off master, always create a new branch!
 * Never merge your own branch to master, It will be reviewed for merge conflicts!
-* Use linter-ruby & linter-erb as your syntax guides

 ## To Compile Cpp Files Seprate
 * ```cd``` to the driectory using command line